POLA-LCS/CPS/README.md

 It uses batch commands and it is created with Python "subprocess", "os" and "sys" so maybe it isn't compatible with Linux or other OS.

 ## Usage
-- Set a directory for it.
+- Set a directory for CPS (make sure it's not read-only).
-- Execute without parameters (this might create the `cps.json` file and fill it with default values).
+- Run `cps.py` without parameters (this might create the `cps.json` file and fill it with default values).
 - Add the directory to PATH.
-- Type `cps --help` to make sure it works.
+- Type `cps --help` in another directory to make sure it works.
+- Start creating your first key-block.
 - - -
-### This is the view when you type `cps --help` or `cps -h`
+### This is the view when you run `cps --help` or `cps -h`
 ```
 Info:
     cps (--help | -h)     Display help text